 I truly believe and live by the Walt Disney quote, “If you can dream it, you can do it”, and I’ll always support those who have the courage to follow their passions and dreams in life.
 So if you’ve been wanting to pursue something for awhile now but haven’t had the courage to, I hope this post encourages you to take a leap of faith and go for it.

-It’s honestly insane to me that 5 years have already flew by and I’m amazed at how much I’ve grown and changed as a person.
+It’s honestly wild to me that 5 years have already flew by and I’m amazed at how much I’ve grown and changed as a person.
 Before blogging, I used to be very self conscious about what others thought or said about me, and through this process I’ve thankfully learned to let go of that and have gained an incredible amount of confidence and happiness.

 When I think about my blogging journey, I can’t help but think about all the people who started blogging the same time as me and how few of them are still blogging today.